 The breeders who were in the room are outliers of sorts, often ostracized in their fields for their focus on flavor and nutrition.
 So having these celebrity chefs as new allies may go a long way to boosting their morale.
 Barber compared the breeders to where Ferran Adria or Harold McGee were in the 1980s, before the once-obscure techniques and ideas they codified found homes in kitchens throughout the world, elevating our collective diet without us even knowing it.

 Nerdy and quirky, the breeders seemed awkward but giddy for this novel attention.
-Barber announced that a potato and eggs dish included a new, slightly blushing potato variety developed by Walter de Jong a potato breeder at Cornell, who was slightly blushing himself as the room turned its attention to him.
+Barber announced that a potato and egg dish included a new, slightly blushing potato variety developed by Walter de Jong, a potato breeder at Cornell, who was slightly blushing himself as the room turned its attention to him.
 Barber announced that Chef Gaston was impressed with the as-yet-unnamed spud and wanted it to be called “Violetta.”
-“Is that ok with you Walter?,” Barber asked, hoping to jump start this new era of chef-breeder collaborations in real time.
+“Is that OK with you, Walter?,” Barber asked, hoping to jump-start this new era of chef-breeder collaborations in real time.
 “It’s fine with me,” shouted de Jong to a chorus of applause and laughter.

 As the meal concluded over poundcake and a remarkable assortment of cookies made with unsung grains, Ferran Adria reclined and seemed particularly optimistic.
 “The current generation of young chefs is the greatest in history,” he said, through a translator.
 “They understand culture, business, ecology and now seeds.
 If we don’t keep an eye on future generations, then everything we do is useless.”